apollorio/wp-event-manager/readme.txt

 Fixed: Start and end dates are now displayed on the event listing page.
 Fixed: Code issue on the event page is resolved.
 Fixed: Issue related to the backend add event option is now resolved.
-Fixed: More info button in the organizer section of the event detail page is now available.
+Fixed: More info button in the dj section of the event detail page is now available.
 Fixed: Parse syntax error is now resolved.
 Fixed: Load more option is now available in the upcoming events of Elementor.
 Fixed: Placeholder is available on the page.
-Fixed: New organizer and venue can now be created.
+Fixed: New dj and local can now be created.
-Fixed: Add organizer and venues buttons are now available in post an event page.
+Fixed: Add dj and locals buttons are now available in post an event page.
-Fixed: Edit organizer and venue page are now working properly.
+Fixed: Edit dj and local page are now working properly.
 Fixed: Event Listing Page events are loaded properly in enable debug log file.
 Fixed: The deprecated error message is now removed.
 Fixed: Events are not loaded in the event listing page.